foolmarks/cifar10_tensorflow/README.md

 # cifar10_tensorflow
-CIFAR-10 image classifier using TensorFlow
+CIFAR-10 image classifier using TensorFlow that demonstrates:

+- Download of CIFAR-10 dataset using Keras
+-